twbs/bootstrap-sass/README.md

 #### Bower with Rails

-When using [bootstrap-sass Bower package](#c-bower) instead of the gem in Rails, configure Bootstrap asset paths:
+When using [bootstrap-sass Bower package](#c-bower) instead of the gem in Rails, configure asset paths:

 ```ruby
 # config/application.rb